leoszcarvalho/bravi-test/README.md

 * Instalation Guide ------------------------------------------------------------------------------------------------

-1 - Install some PHP Server to be able to execute the scripts on browser, I runed XAMPP on my tests;
+1 - Install some PHP Server to be able to execute the scripts on browser, I runed XAMPP on my tests with PHP version 7.2;

 2 - Install database MySQL;